Cable Reverse-Grip Lat Pulldown

 Beginner

-A vertical pulling movement performed on a cable machine using a close underhand grip.
-This exercise primarily targets the lats and biceps to build back width and arm strength.
+A vertical pull on a cable machine using an underhand grip that targets the lats and biceps to build back width and arm size for hypertrophy and strength.

 About Exercise